-In 2015 the United Nations adopted 17 global Sustainable Development Goals (SDGs) as part of the 2030 Agenda for Sustainable Development.
-The goals and associated targets are calls to take action to end poverty and hunger, protect the planet from degradation and climate change and ensure all humans can enjoy prosperous and peaceful lives in inclusive societies.
+In 2015, the United Nations adopted 17 global Sustainable Development Goals (SDGs) as part of the 2030 Agenda for Sustainable Development.
+These goals address social, environmental, and economic challenges, calling for action to end poverty and hunger, protect the planet from degradation and climate change, and ensure all humans can enjoy prosperous and peaceful lives in inclusive societies.

 • SDG 3: Good Health & Well-Being